Match of the Century: Kavanaugh vs. Ford (9.27.18)

 Defining moments in Kavanaugh’s questioning:

 Since these accusations have come forth, it feels like Kavanaugh has for the first time ever possibly reflected on and evaluated his past behaviors and actions.
-“The unexamined life is not worth living.” ~ Socrates
+As Socrates said, “The unexamined life is not worth living.”

 Kavanaugh’s wife sat in the front row to his right, the camera’s left, during his questioning.
 Her face and body language were fascinating.
 She looked pissed off, angry, sad, and stone faced the entire questioning.
 The only time her face shifted was when Kavanuagh shared that their 10 year old daughter told them to, “Pray for the woman.”
 She teared up slightly.